 The entrance of this museum is already included in the entrance of Palenque’s Mayan ruins.

-TIP: Check out this compact Palenque guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Palenque!
+TIP: Our compact Palenque guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Palenque!

 #3 Take a day trip to visit some beautiful waterfalls in Chiapas

 You won’t want to miss out on the waterfalls around Palenque as they’re some of the best in Mexico!

 The waterfalls can be visited both by car and Colectivo, but the easiest option is to join one of the day tours from Palenque (more on that later).